Have you experienced the focus of a creator?

 For entrepreneurs and creators, our point of view is the tenor chord ingredient of our secret sauce.
 The vision, voice, perspective, and unique genius that make us who we are.
 Like no one else.

-This is what calls our audience, our clients, our community right toward us.
+This focus of a creator is what calls our audience, our clients, our community right toward us.
 Our sexy siren song that we play simply by living in accord with our true selves.
 This is the ethereal realm of the deepest connection we can experience.
 It is the origin of creative worlds powered by our unique fingerprints.

 It is an inside-out job.
 And we cannot get there if we are spending too much time looking at what everyone else is doing and saying.